RustFestEU/blog.rustfest.eu/_posts/2017-07-06-TWIRF-contest-and-cfp.md

 ---
 layout: post
-title: "TWIRF: CFP Open and Lib Blitz Contest"
+title: "TWIRF: CFP Open and Libz Blitz Contest"
 authors:
   - hoverbear
+  - dns2utf8
 ---

 After our meeting this week we finally made the big step: **Releasing the CFP**.
 How awesome is that!?
 Now you can submit your creative, original, and fun talk!